-The book is very readable and his arguments are well developed and supported.
+The book is very readable and his arguments are well developed and generally well supported.
 In spots, the writing is a bit less crisp.
 But I recommend that the book be put firmly on top of everyone’s reading list for a necessary introduction to the complexity of cultural questions and answers.

 Do you know someone who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!